temporalio/documentation/docs/concept-workflows.md

 #### Execution timeout

-- **Description**: maximum time a Workflow should be allowed to run including retries and continue as new.
+- **Description**: This is the maximum amount of time that a Workflow should be allowed to run including retries and any usage of the "Continue-as-new" feature.
-Different from Run timeout which is a single run.
+This is different from [Run timeout](#run-timeout).
 - **Use-case**:

 #### Run timeout

-- **Description**: maximum time a single Workflow run should be allowed.
+- **Description**: This is the maximum amount of time that a single Workflow run is restricted to.
 - **Use-case**:

 #### Task timeout

-- **Description**: timeout for processing a Workflow task starting from the point when a worker pulled the task.
+- **Description**: This is the maximum amount of time that the Server will wait for the Worker to start processing a Task after the Task has been pulled from the Task Queue.
-If a Command task is lost, it is retried after this timeout.
+If a [Command Task](/docs/glossary/#command) is lost, it is retried after this timeout.
 - **Use-case**:

 ### Retry policy